Contrast-Security-OSS/docs/content/installation/webserveragent/WebserverAgentInstall.md

 #### Install the Contrast Service

-Complete the following steps to install the Contrast Service for Red Hat Enterprise Linux (RHEL) and CentOS versions 5, 6 and 7.
+Complete the following steps to install the Contrast Webserver Agent (consisting of the Contrast Module for NGINX and the Contrast Service) for Red Hat Enterprise Linux (RHEL) and CentOS versions 5, 6 and 7.

 * To install Java agent from Contrast's Yum repository, configure your system to use the repository.